Cincinnati Children's Blog

 About the author: Julia Anixt, MD

-Julia Anixt, MD, is the Director of the Kelly O'Leary Center for Autism Spectrum Disorders in the Division of Developmental and Behavioral Pediatrics.
-She is a board-certified Developmental-Behavioral Pediatrician at Cincinnati Children's.
-Dr. Anixt specializes in the evaluation and treatment of autism, attention deficit / hyperactivity disorder (ADHD), and developmental concerns in children with congenital heart disease.
-She has two daughters who attended child care programs from infancy through preschool.
+Julia Anixt, MD, is the director of the Kelly O’Leary Center for Autism Spectrum Disorders in the Division of Developmental and Behavioral Pediatrics.
+She is a board-certified developmental-behavioral pediatrician at Cincinnati Children’s.
+Dr. Anixt specializes in the evaluation and treatment of autism, attention deficit/hyperactivity disorder (ADHD), and developmental concerns in children with congenital heart disease.

 Write A Comment